 The Art of Making Opera – behind the scenes

-A hundred interwoven stories of how opera gets to opening night create a mosaic of the most-collaborative performing art.
+A hundred interwoven stories of how opera gets to opening night create a mosaic of this most-collaborative performing art.

 My long-term documentary project had some steep learning curves but, trial by fire, it really made me as an artist.
 Almost two years of daily observation with cameras and journal in rehearsals and backstage gave me the raw material.
 My original vision had been a lot of photographs with identifying captions, but it evolved – as creative projects do – into a patchwork quilt of stories wrapped around the images.

-Even though the book was finished when it went to press, there was more I needed to explore.
-That’s what the current project is, Passion & Glory at the Opera.
+This book was finished when it went to press, of course, but there was more I needed to explore.
+That more turned into Passion & Glory at the Opera.

 Inside the Music – a portfolio of jazz photography